celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Additionally, Validators are expected to run an [Attestation Service](running-attestation-service.md) as part of the [lightweight identity protocol](../celo-codebase/protocol/identity), to provide attestations that allow users to map their phone number to a Celo address.

-You can find more details about Celo mission and why to become a Validator [in our Medium article](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).
+You can find more details about Celo mission and why to become a Validator [at the following page](https://medium.com/celohq/calling-all-chefs-become-a-celo-validator-c75d1c2909aa).

+{% hint style="info" %}
+If you are starting up a Validator, please consider leaving it running for a few weeks to support the network.
+{% endhint %}

 ## Prerequisites

-### Register for the Stake Off

-Participation in The Great Celo Stake Off is subject to these [Terms and Conditions](https://docs.google.com/document/d/1b5SzeRbq60nx50NeezAEMpwLkaBDQ9hjZc0QAh4Mbdk/).
-If you agree to those, register online via an [online form](https://docs.google.com/forms/d/e/1FAIpQLSfbn5hTJ4UIWpN92-o2qMTUB0UnrFsL0fm97XqGe4VhhN_r5A/viewform). **Once the C-Labs team receive your registration, they will send you instructions to get fauceted.** Do this first.

 ### Hardware requirements

-The recommended Celo Validator setup involves continually running three nodes on separate hardware:

-- 1 **Validator node**: should be deployed to single-tenant hardware in a secure, high availability data center
-- 1 **Validator Proxy node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), but requires high availability
-- 1 **Attestation node**: can be a VM or container in a multi-tenant environment (e.g. a public cloud), and has moderate availability requirements

 Celo is a Proof of Stake network, which has different hardware requirements than a Proof of Work network.
-Proof of Stake consensus is less CPU intensive, but has is more sensitive to network connectivity and latency.
+Proof of Stake consensus is less CPU intensive, but has higher network connectivity and latency requirements.
 Below is a list of standard requirements for running a Validator node on the Celo Network:

 - Memory: 8 GB RAM
 - CPU: Quad core 3GHz (64-bit)
-- Disk: 256 GB of SSD storage, plus a secondary HDD desirable
+- Disk: 256 GB of SSD storage
-- Network: At least 1 GB input/output Ethernet with a fiber Internet connection, ideally redundant connections and HA switches
+- Network: At least 1 GB input/output dual Ethernet

-In addition, to get things started, it will be useful to temporarily run a node on your local machine.
+The recommended Celo Validator setup involves continually running three nodes on three separate machines:

+- 1 Validator node in a highly secure environment like a top-tier datacenter with 24/7 execution
+- 1 Validator Proxy node, in a highly available, environment, but with lesser security requirements
+- 1 Attestation node that runs the Attestation service and signs attestations, which can be a light node, and thus has lower requirements

 ### Software requirements

 - **You have Docker installed.**

   If you don’t have it already, follow the instructions here: [Get Started with Docker](https://www.docker.com/get-started).
 It will involve creating or signing in with a Docker account, downloading a desktop app, and then launching the app to be able to use the Docker CLI.
 If you are running on a Linux server, follow the instructions for your distro [here](https://docs.docker.com/install/#server).
-You may be required to run Docker with `sudo` depending on your installation environment.
+You may be required to run Docker with sudo depending on your installation environment.
   You can check you have Docker installed and running if the command `docker info` works properly.

 - **You have celocli installed.**